remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/ssh/setup.md

 These keys should be automatically created when installing SSH on the server (?), so no generation is required.
 ~~~

 A private key, held by the server, is used for host authentication.
-It is typically stored in `/etc/ssh`.
+It is typically stored in the server's `/etc/ssh`.

 ~~~admonish info title="Host key algorithms"
 These are the algorithms that the server will advertise to the client for host authentication.